Hypercubers/hypercubing-leaderboards/setup.md

 ## Deployment (Linux)

 I recommend deploying the leaderboards server on the same machine that is running the Hypercubing Nextcloud.
-See
+See [Server Setup on dev.hypercubing.xyz](https://dev.hypercubing.xyz/infrastructure/server/).

 1. Install the [GitHub CLI](https://cli.github.com/) with `sudo apt install gh`
 2. [Create a personal access token](https://github.com/settings/tokens), preferably with the Hypercubers organization as the resource owner and a long expiration.